 After passing the reCAPTCHA validation, the visitor is temporarily whitelisted as long as they continue to browse the site.
 This makes for a better user experience.
-Once the visitor has been inactive for more than 20 minutes, reCAPTCHA is once again enabled for that visitor's next request.
+Once the visitor has been inactive for a specified time, reCAPTCHA is once again enabled for that visitor's next request.

 Override/Disable at the Virtual Host Level¶

 Assuming you have enabled reCAPTCHA at the server level globally, you can override the settings at a virtual host level, but how you do so depends on which environment you are using.